tkhq/sdk/examples/with-gnosis/README.md

 $ pnpm start
 ```

-This script will do the following:
+By default, this script will do the following:

-1. send ETH
+1. create a new Gnosis Safe (e.g. 3/3 multisig)
-2. deposit ETH into the WETH contract (aka wrapping)
+2. initiate a Safe transaction
-3. withdraw WETH from the WETH contract (aka unwrapping)
+3. approve transaction onchain using each signer
-4. transfer WETH
+4. execute transaction once all approvals have been obtained

 Note that these transactions will all be broadcasted sequentially.